-Institutions seeking to appeal the removal or denial of participation in SARA must notify the State Portal Entity Contact in writing of the intent to appeal and must do so within five (5) days after receiving the notice of denial or removal.
-For current participating institutions, if the notice is not received within five (5) days, the State Portal Entity Contact will begin the process to officially remove the institution from SARA by notifying the NC-SARA staff.

-Institutions that notify the State Portal Entity Contact of the intent to appeal must submit an official appeal, consisting of a letter stating the reason for appealing and supporting documentation, within seven (7) days after submitting the notice of intent to appeal.
+- 1. Institutions seeking to appeal the removal or denial of participation in SARA must notify the State Portal Entity Contact in writing of the intent to appeal and must do so within five (5) days after receiving the notice of denial or removal.
+For current participating institutions, if the notice is not received within five (5) days, the State Portal Entity Contact will continue the process to officially remove the institution from SARA by notifying the NC-SARA staff of the institution's decision not to appeal the State Portal Entity decision. - 2.
+Institutions that notify the State Portal Entity Contact of the intent to appeal must submit an official appeal, consisting of a letter stating the reason for appealing and supporting documentation, within seven (7) days after submitting the notice of intent to appeal. - 3.
 Upon receiving the official appeal and supporting documentation, the Appeals Council will offer a decision within thirty (30) days of the receipt of the official appeal.
-The Appeals Council may consult with relevant and applicable individuals from the institution, the State Portal Entity Contact, and the SARA Director at WICHE, and may request additional documentation and/or invite the institution to a meeting.
+The Appeals Council may consult with relevant and applicable individuals from the institution, the State Portal Entity Contact, and the SARA Director at WICHE, and may request additional documentation and/or invite the institution to a meeting. - 4.
+Institutions that are successful in appealing the initial decision by the State Portal Entity will be granted initial participation in SARA or will remain a SARA participating institution.
+Pursuant to NC-SARA regulations, the institution must pay all SARA related fees prior to final institutional participation or before institutional participation can be renewed.

+CCHE Policy I, J I-J-14 Revised May 6, 2022

-- 4. Institutions that are successful in appealing the initial decision by the State Portal Entity will be granted initial participation in SARA or will remain a SARA participating institution.
-Pursuant to NC-SARA regulations, the institution must pay all SARA related fees prior to final institutional participation or before institutional participation can be renewed. - 5.
-Institutions whose appeals are unsuccessful will be notified of the decision by a member of the SARA Appeals Council.
+- 5. Institutions whose appeals are unsuccessful will be notified of the decision by a member of the SARA Appeals Council.
 For current SARA participating institutions the State Portal Contact will take immediate action to have the institution removed from the NC-SARA institution list following the notification of the Appeals Council's decision. - 6.
-If an institution's SARA participation expires during the appeals process, it will remain a participating institution until the process is completed.
+If an institution's SARA participation expires during the appeals process, it will remain a participating institution until the process is completed. - 7.
 The decision of the Appeals Council is final.